cipherstash-archive/cipherstash-rails-demo-app/README.md

 In this mode all data is encrypted and plaintext columns are completely ignored.

-Once you have verified that everything is working, you can create a migration that drops the original columns.
+Once you have verified that the app is working correctly, you can create a migration that drops the original columns.

 Generate another Rails migration: